barbaricyawps/barbaricyawps/README.md

 🐙 I'm a community manager for the [Good Docs Project](https://thegooddocsproject.dev/), an open source community of software engineers and technical writers devoted to creating templates, tools, and resources for documentation in open source software.

-📢 I run the [Write the Docs Quorum program](https://github.com/write-the-docs-quorum/quorum-meetups), which provides quarterly online educational events for a community of passionate documentarians who want to learn and improve their craft.

 📯 I work for VMware as a Staff Technical Writer where I often contribute to the [Salt Project](https://github.com/saltstack/salt), a top 50 open source project.

 ☕ Check out my [portfolio site](https://alyssarock.pro/)!